blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Privacy Request Response

 Systems SHOULD respond to [Privacy Requests](#privacy-request).
-Regardless of the [scenario (Responding to the Data Subject directly or to the System)](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#different-rights-request-response-scenrarios) that should be defined by a protocol (**TO BE WRITTEN** - the System SHOULD know when to wait for a response from another system), Systems SHOULD generate a response using the Privacy Request Interchange Vocabulary.
+Regardless of the [scenario (Responding to the Data Subject directly or to the System)](./scenarios.md#response) Systems SHOULD generate a response using the Privacy Request Interchange Vocabulary.

 | Property | Expected cardinality | Expected values |
 | --------------- | ------ | -------------------- |